 These results could have huge implications for females in the workplace.
 If employees react negatively to criticism from female managers, this response could discourage female managers from providing feedback to their employees in the future.
 As a result, they may use less effective management techniques in order to remain likeable and keep their employees happy.
 Some females may even avoid trying to climb the corporate ladder altogether.
 Either way, this negative attitude towards criticism from female managers could hurt women who want to be viewed as equals in the workplace.

 No one deserves to be treated unfairly in the workplace.
 If your rights have been violated, contact Armstrong & Vaught, P.L.C. at once.
 Let our attorneys work tirelessly to protect your workplace rights.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.